 NDMC forms rapid response teams to screen residents who visited coronavirus-affected countries

-The civic body has also asked all hotels and guest houses in the area to send report regarding guests coming from coronavirus-affected countries or any person showing symptoms of fever or flu.
-The move comes after a person who had dined at Hotel Hyatt in the national capital was tested positive for COVID-19.
+The civic body has also asked all hotels and guest houses in the area to send report regarding guests coming from the coronavirus-affected countries or any person showing symptoms of fever or flu.
+The move comes after a person who had dined at a hotel in the central Delhi was tested positive for COVID-19.

 On Tuesday, the five-star hotel asked its staff, who were present at one of its restaurants where the individual who tested positive for coronavirus dined on February 28, to go on self-quarantine for 14 days.
-"The report from hotels is being shared to the IDSP team on regular basis," the NDMC official said.
+"The report from hotels is being shared to the Integrated Disease Surveillance Programme (IDSP) team on a regular basis," the NDMC official said.
+The North Delhi Municipal Corporation has set up an isolation ward at the Hindu Rao Hospital, an official said.

+The official added that efforts are being made to set up another such ward at the Kasturba Hospital in old Delhi.
+"We have also done necessary procurements like masks," the official added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)